yargnad/chrono-Log/README.md

 - **Vector Memory Store**: Every snapshot is embedded with CLIP and stored in LanceDB alongside timestamps and file paths for instant recall.
 - **Semantic Search UI**: Ask natural-language questions from the Mnema desktop client; results stream back immediately even while the capture loop continues.
 - **Offline-Only Pipeline**: No network calls, cloud storage, or telemetry.
 Models and data never leave your machine.
+- **On-Demand OCR Backend**: Microsoft TrOCR (base printed) models + SentencePiece tokenizer load at startup so the `ocr_memory` Tauri command can transcribe snapshots, cache the text, and auto-link URLs locally.

 ## 🔭 Near-Term Vision